rvegajr/blessbox/docs/VERCEL_ENV_SUMMARY.md

 ### Step 2: Check Vercel Logs

 1. Go to Vercel Dashboard → Your Project → Logs
-2. Look for email-related logs when you request a verification code
+2. Look for email-related logs when you request a 6-digit code (login) or other email notifications
 3. Look for:
-   - `✅ Verification email sent successfully` (success)
+   - `✅ ... email sent ...` (success)
-   - `❌ Failed to send verification email` (failure)
+   - `❌ Failed to send ... email` (failure)
    - `❌ SendGrid error:` (SendGrid specific error)

 ### Step 3: Verify SendGrid Configuration